librenms/librenms/doc/Installation/Installation-Ubuntu-1404-Lighttpd.md

 Find the line: `bind-address = 127.0.0.1`

 Change `127.0.0.1` to the IP address that your MySQL server should listen on.
-Restart MySQL:

 If you see a line that starts `sql-mode` then change this to `sql-mode=""`.

+Save the configuration file and exit the text editor

+Restart mysql

     service mysql restart